Harbs1999/MS1-Samurai/README.md

 * A feature that would be a nice implementation would be a forum for fans to interact and engage on specific topics such as different songs and genres.
 * Another feature that will be added will be a gallery to show different photos and videos from tours and music videos.
 Some behind the scenes are a good way to engage fans.
 * An extra feature that will be added will be a map to go along with the locations on the shows page, this would be helpful for fans to find how close the shows are.
+## Deployment
+This project was developed in the gitpod IDE and pushed to a repository on GitHub The following is how I deployed my project.
+1. Log into GitHub
+2. From the list of repositories, click "Harbs1999/MS1-Samurai".
+3. Click on settings out of the tabs above.
+4. Navigate to "pages" tab on left.
+5. On the dropdown menu labelled "none", choose "master" branch.
+6. Now refresh and it should say if your site has been published in green.
 ## Technologies Used
 * Bootstrap
 * FontAwesome